 The combination of silicone and metal is convincing, is solid and therefore promises durability, but is unusually heavy on the head at first.
 Put on and immediately feel good, that's not how the Nuraphone headphones work - it takes a few hours to get used to the unusual design and the equally unusual wearing comfort.
 Perseverance is rewarded, however, because the Bluetooth headphones knock you through a crystal clear sound and not only throbbing, but also noticeable bass around your ears due to their design.

 Nura has delivered with the unusual concept and offers music, film and gaming fans another option when it comes to looking for a suitable headphone model in the luxury segment.
-The Nuraphone headset is not perfect overall, but it offers near-perfect sound and some clever features.
-Only the “social mode” seems to need revision, one tends to take off the headphones to have a conversation instead of activating the mode.
+While the Nuraphone headset isn't perfect overall, it offers near-perfect sound and some clever features.
+Only the "Social Mode" seems in need of revision, you tend to take off the headphones to have conversations instead of activating the mode.

 Is the Nuraphone headset worth the purchase price?
 Users have to answer this question themselves.
 For their money, however, they undoubtedly get Bluetooth headphones with luxurious features, cool design and sound technology that do a lot more than you might think they would be.
 Even if the headphones are already terrific: It will be interesting to see what kind of sound technology Nura will bring to market in the future.

 |Nuraphone wireless over-ear headphones with in-ear earbuds... *||399,00 EUR||Buy|